yeudas/PimaEspHome/README.md

 Need to update the code itself (h and yaml files) to correspond the specific alarm implementation.
 Compile directly in Home Assistant + ESPHome
+1. File "esphome_Pima.h" , function send_login_message - update the technian code (length and the code itself)
+2. File "Pima.yaml"
+   a. update all the standart EspHome stuff like wifi, mqtt server ...
+   b. update the actual sensors you have in you alarm system - there is a remark and look at the example in the current yaml file

 No real documentation for now

 This is a rough implementation, stability is not guaranteed